isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/brandsights-setup.md

  </tbody>
 </table>

-Finally before setting the placement live, go to Options and attach your ad to the placement.
+Finally, before setting the placement live, go to Options and attach your ad to the placement.

-If you have any additional questions, please reach out to your Account Manager or email `platform_support@tubemogul.com`.